rabeshi/eaamo-website/content/registration/_index.md

 - Non-ACM/SIG member: $25 (Regular, until September 10), $40 (Late, until September 30)
 - Student: $15 (Regular, until September 10), $30 (Late, until September 30)

-*Note: If you are part of Science Writers or work in the civic and public sector, registration is complimentary.
-You can select the relevant option on Eventbrite and provide your work email for verification.*
+*Note: If you are a ScienceWriters2021 participant or a civic or public sector practitioner volunteering in our outreach forum, registration is complimentary.
+You will be able to select your complimentary registration option after entering the registration code you were provided with.*

 ## Registration Waivers and Data Plans